Oxid15/cascade/docs/_sources/quickstart.rst.txt

     examples/data_validation.ipynb

 .. important::
-    New use-cases will be added soon!
+    New examples will be added soon!